stevepryde/challenge-money/README.md

-If there were many more transaction types, and especially if the list was likely to grow over time or if some transaction types would live in another crate, I would consider adding a `ApplyTransaction` trait and replace the various `apply_*` functions with structs that implement that trait.
+If there were many more transaction types, and especially if the list was likely to grow over time or if some transaction types would live in another crate, I would consider adding an `ApplyTransaction` trait and replace the various `apply_*` functions with structs that implement that trait.
 That provides more extensibility.
 However, it also adds complexity, and since the number of transaction types is small, I opted for the simpler solution.